rbozek/shelver/README.md

 ## :wrench:	Basic Improvements (a.k.a. not quite Ice Box)

-- add display to show which user last edited an album
+- add display to show which user last edited an album / OR REMOVE EDIT ACCESS FROM ALL USERS EXCEPT PERSON WHO ADDED, AND ADMIN.
 - add sorting options for any shelf page - alpha, date, etc.
 - incorporate tracklists/songlists to albums
 - add profile view for a user where they can see their personal info, and any reviews they've left